AutoCompSysLab/TERDNet/README.md

 ## 💬 Contributing

 Contributions, issues, and feature requests are welcome!
-Please open issues or pull requests.
+Feel free to open issues or submit pull requests.

 ---